12 common questions

 Students at present attending Thomas Mills High School

-Fill in an application form and hand it in to your form tutor.
-This will lead automatically to an interview with sixth form staff, an invitation to our open day and your choices being fed into the options pattern.
+Fill in an online application form and submit to the Sixth Form.
+This will lead automatically to an interview with Sixth Form staff, an invitation to our open day and your choices being fed into the options pattern.

-Students at present attending any other school should use the same Application Form and should send it directly to Mr Cann at the school address.
+Students at present attending any other school should use the same online Application Form.

 Applications should normally be made by the end of January.

 After Easter a letter will be sent to you, telling you and your parents what happens next.